kmnhan/erlabpy/docs/source/development.rst

 Some other important things to know about the docs:

-- The *erlabpy* documentation consists of two parts: the docstrings in the code itself and the docs in this folder ``erlabpy/docs/source/``.
+- The documentation consists of two parts: the docstrings in the code itself and the docs in this folder ``erlabpy/docs/source/``.

   The docstrings are meant to provide a clear explanation of the usage of the